44 GREAT ATTRACTIONS IN MOAB, UTAH

 ✮ Moab Recreation and Aquatic Center - a small set of indoor and outdoor swimming pools and slides (check website for their public hours)

-✮ Needles Overlook - a paved scenic drive off US-191 to an overlook of the Needles District of Canyonlands; starts south of Wilson Arch
+✮ Needles Overlook - a paved scenic drive off US-191 (south of Wilson Arch) to an overlook of the Needles District of Canyonlands

-✮ Redtail Air: Scenic Flights - scenic flights from Canyonlands Field Airport
+✮ Redtail Air: Scenic Flights - scenic flights of the Moab area from Canyonlands Field Airport

-✮ Secret Spire - an intermediate-level 4x4 road and a moderate hike will bring you to a tall and lonely hoodoo
+✮ Secret Spire - an intermediate-level 4x4 road will bring you to a tall and lonely hoodoo projecting out of slickrock

 ✮ Spanish Valley Vineyard & Winery - a small but good winery south of Moab

-✮ White Rim Trail (including Musselman Arch) - a legendary 100-mile dirt road that is popular with 4x4 vehicles and mountain bikers
+✮ White Rim Trail - a legendary 100-mile dirt road that is popular with 4x4 high-clearance vehicles and mountain bikers; permits required

 ✮ Zip-lining with Raven's Rim - coast down a series of 6 ziplines and cross a 100-ft suspension bridge (ages 8-plus and must weigh 50-275lbs)

-Here are some additional arches and natural bridges that you can hunt for in the Moab area.
-Many of these are off-trail and are difficult to find.
-Some of them require 4x4 high-clearance vehicles to reach as well.
+There are more hidden arches and natural bridges to hunt for in the greater Moab area as well.
+Many of these are also off-trail and difficult to find.
+Some of them also require 4x4 high-clearance vehicles to reach as well.

-✮ Angel Arch and Molar Rock - a large arch and hoodoo found deep within the Needles District of Canyonlands National Park
+✮ Angel Arch and Molar Rock - a huge arch and hoodoo deep within the 'Salt Creek' area of the Needles District of Canyonlands National Park

 ✮ Brumley Arch - a medium-sized arch in the forests of the La Sal Mountains

-✮ Covert Arch, La Boca Arch, and Harold Arch - east of Arches National Park (accessed via a complex dirt road network off I-70)
+✮ Covert Arch, La Boca Arch, and Harold Arch - northeast of Moab and Arches National Park (reached via a long dirt road network off I-70)

-✮ Funnel Arch (aka Cable Arch) - an impressive arch reached via an unmarked trailhead on Kane Creek Rd.
+✮ Funnel Arch (aka Cable Arch) - an impressive arch reached via an unmarked trailhead on Kane Creek Rd; requires class III/IV scrambling

-✮ Looking Glass Rock & Arch - access via Looking Glass Road off US-191 south of Moab (about 2.5 miles north of Wilson Arch)
+✮ Looking Glass Rock & Arch - drive 2.0 miles down Looking Glass Road off US-191 south of Moab (which is 2.5 miles north of Wilson Arch)

-✮ Longbow Arch - requires a moderate hike off Potash Road (it's not well marked)
+✮ Longbow Arch - requires a moderate hike and scramble from the Poison Spider Trailhead off Potash Rd; navigational skills may be needed

-✮ Otho Natural Bridge - off-trail hike to an interesting natural bridge
+✮ Otho Natural Bridge - an off-trail hike to a nice natural bridge within the Mill Creek Canyon Wilderness Study Area; petroglyphs are nearby

-✮ Paul Bunyans Potty - found deep within the Needles District of Canyonlands National Park
+✮ Paul Bunyans Potty - a large and impressive pothole arch deep within the Needles District of Canyonlands National Park; 4x4 road or hike

-✮ Tukuhnikivats Arch - a small arch with a killer view of the La Sal mountains
+✮ Tukuhnikivats Arch - a small arch accessible via 4x4 road that offers a killer view of the La Sal mountains

 ✮ Uranium Arch - a large arch that is normally reached with a 4x4 high-clearance vehicle, but you can also mountain bike or hike to it

-✮ Mile 9.9 - Corona Arch trailhead (a moderate 3.0 mile round-trip hike to an enormous arch; an optional spur trail leads towards Pinto Arch)
+✮ Mile 9.9 - Corona Arch trailhead - a moderate 3.0 mile round-trip hike to an enormous natural arch; an optional spur trail heads to Pinto Arch

-✮ Mile 10.2 - Jeep Arch trailhead (a challenging 4.0 mile round-trip hike to a Jeep-shaped arch; the hike can be difficult to follow in spots)
+✮ Mile 10.2 - Jeep Arch trailhead - a moderate 4.0 mile round-trip hike to a Jeep-shaped arch; the clockwise hike is sometimes difficult to follow

-✮ Mile 13.4 - Jug Handle Arch (a thin arch visible from roadside)
+✮ Mile 13.4 - Jug Handle Arch - a thin natural wall arch visible from roadside

 ✮ Mile 13.5 - T-junction with Long Canyon Road